Master Statistical Analysis

 - Data Cleaning: Preparing data for analysis (handling missing values, outliers)

-- Interpretation: Drawing meaningful conclusions from analysis
+- Interpretation: Drawing meaningful conclusions from statistical output

 Common statistical tests and their purposes: